 A breast cancer diagnosis is likely the most traumatic time of a person’s life.
 Having recently completed treatment for breast cancer, this issue is near and dear to my heart.
-Early detection equals cure and the later cancer is diagnosed, the more extensive the treatment and less successful the outcome will be.
+Early detection equals cure and the later cancer is diagnosed, the more extensive the treatment and the less successful the outcome will be.

 If you are diagnosed with breast cancer, the treatment options can be overwhelming.
 Women (and men too) are faced with a myriad of choices.
 Amongst them, am I a candidate for a mastectomy, how effective is radiation and do I need it in conjunction with chemotherapy, what chemotherapy is best for my type of cancer?
-What type of surgery am I looking at and how will that effect the appearance of my breasts?
+What type of surgery am I looking at and how will that affect the appearance of my breasts?
 What additional types of medications will I need and how long will I need them for?

 The choices can be overwhelming, particularly at a time when you are feeling most vulnerable.